Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Samples and experimental procedures

+We investigate electrical tuning in Al-AlO$_\text{x}$-Al Josephson junctions fabricated on intrinsic Si substrates.
+After chemical cleaning, an Al layer is deposited and acts as the wiring layer that is defined via optical lithography and etching.
+The Josephson junctions are patterned via e-beam lithography and formed with double-angle Al evaporation and in-situ oxidation.
+We fabricated three wafers with different oxidation doses, referred to hereafter as \textit{low-dose}, \textit{medium-dose}, and \textit{high-dose}.
+Each wafer contains hundreds of square junctions, with electrode widths from \SI{150}{\nano\meter} to \SI{600}{\nano\meter}.
+The \textit{low-dose} wafer was fabricated using the PICT process \cite{Osman2021}.
+For completeness, it is worth mentioning that the metal films for the \textit{low-dose} and \textit{medium-dose} junctions were deposited using a Plassys MEB550S evaporator, and the metal films for the \textit{high-dose} junctions were deposited in a Plassys MEB550SL3-UHV.
+The detailed fabrication processes can be found in \cite{Osman2024_thesis}.

-The fabrication process is described in \cite{Osman2019_thesis}.
-It is important to note that our fabrication processes include multiple baking steps after Josephson junction deposition.
+It is important to note that our fabrication processes include multiple baking steps after Josephson junction deposition, shown in table \ref{tab:heat_exposure}.
 Previous work \cite{Pappas2024} has shown that heating modifies the resistance tunability of Josephson junctions.
 Thermal annealing of {\nobreak Nb-AlO$_{\text{x}}$-Nb} junctions has been reported for temperatures and durations comparable to those experienced by our samples \cite{Lehnert1992}.
 We therefore expect post-deposition heating to influence the tuning behavior observed here, although its quantitative impact is not addressed in this work.